sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - Label this structure with "preprocessed_noCaps" in the sidebar and export PDB from Maestro.
 Use MobaXTerm to download from remote filesystem to local computer, then scp using the dtn and add it to Savio filesystem.

 - (Round Two) Add internal water molecules to stabilize the charged residues in the protein
-	- Dowser is built into the Savio bash, so just call 'dowser filename.pdb'
+	- Dowser is built into the Savio bash, so just call `dowser filename.pdb`
  	- Confirm that dowser completes correctly, does not crash
   	- scp dowserwat.pdb onto local filesystem, then upload to remote using MobaXTerm
   	- Import Structure into Maestro --> select dowserwat.pdb to import